Blue diamond sells for world record $10.86 million, Sotheby's says

 "They only come from one mine, the Cullinan mine in South Africa," he said.
 The mine is owned by Petra Diamonds.

-Mark Emanuel, of American jeweler David Webb, predicted that the blue diamond, the night's top lot, would be recut.
+Mark Emanuel, of American jeweller David Webb, predicted that the blue diamond, the night's top lot, would be recut.

 "It is an extremely rare 10-carat deep blue briolette that can be recut to a 7-carat vivid blue," Emanuel told Reuters.